 ・Repeat until full, ending with a layer of sugar.

-- Wait for 100 Days: Let the mixture ferment for about 3 months (90–100 days).
+- Wait for 100 Days: Let the mixture sit undisturbed for approximately 3 months (90–100 days) in a cool, dark place.
 Once fully extracted, strain out the plums and transfer the syrup to clean bottles.

 📌 Tips for Success